Danielle Daidone

 In a project related to my dissertation, I examine whether L2 learners' difficulty lexically encoding the Spanish /tap-trill/ contrast stems from 1) the lack of a rhotic contrast in the L1 or 2) trill variation in the L2.
 My results so far suggest that the majority of intermediate learners have not accurately encoded a difference between the tap and trill due to their L1 phonological grammar.
 In contrast, some advanced learners have a clear asymmetry in that they accept tap for trill but not trill for tap, some accept either rhotic but can identify the canonical pronunciation, whereas others are accurate across all tasks.
 This suggests that many advanced learners have correctly encoded the rhotics in lexical representations, and the acceptance of tap for trill by some members of this group is likely due to trill variability in the input, while others have not encoded a difference.
 You can view my slides from my presentation at CASPSLAP 2020 here.

-My Indiana University colleagues Ryan Lidster and Franzi Kruger are conducting a number of studies with me in which we examine the relationship between various non-native perception tasks: free classification, perceptual assimilation, identification, AXB, and oddity (and likely similarity judgment in the future).
+My colleagues Ryan Lidster (University of North Carolina Wilmington) and Franzi Kruger (Indiana University) are conducting a number of studies with me in which we examine the relationship between various non-native perception tasks: free classification, perceptual assimilation, identification, AXB, and oddity (and likely similarity judgment in the future).
 We've tested the perception of Finnish vowels and Finnish length by Japanese and American English listeners, German vowels by American English listeners, and Arabic consonants by American English listeners.
-Here are some highlights from our findings so far:
+We are still collecting data on the perception of Finnish vowels and Arabic consonants by American English listeners, but here are some highlights from our findings so far:

-• Free classification, which had previously been used to examine the perceptual similarity of dialects, languages, or non-native accents, is also useful for looking at the similarity of segments.
+- Free classification, which had previously been used to examine the perceptual similarity of dialects, languages, or non-native accents, is also useful for looking at the similarity of segments.
 Some nice properties of free classification are that there are no category labels or number of categories imposed by the researcher, and it's possible to analyze which dimensions (e.g. F1, roundedness) listeners are using to categorize the stimuli.
 Check out our ICPhS 2015 paper on this method.
+Our SSLA article that discusses the usefulness of free classification for predicting discriminability of non-native contrasts is available here.
+In this paper, we use the perception of German vowels and Finnish length by American English listeners as test cases.

-• In a study together with Meg Cychosz at UC Berkeley, we found that grouping rates from free classification (how often stimuli were grouped together) and overlap scores from perceptual assimilation (how often stimuli were assimilated to the same set of L1 categories) were both good predictors of German vowel discrimination in oddity and AXB tasks.
+- In a study together with Meg Cychosz (UCLA), we found that grouping rates from free classification (how often stimuli were grouped together) and overlap scores from perceptual assimilation (how often stimuli were assimilated to the same set of L1 categories) were both good predictors of German vowel discrimination in oddity and AXB tasks.
 However, perceptual assimilation category types (e.g. "two-category," "category-goodness") were not.
 In addition, results from AXB and oddity tasks were highly correlated with each other (r = .974 for accuracy scores and r = .979 for d').
 Get our slides from PSLLT 2017 here.

-• In a study on Finnish length perception we carried out in collaboration with Lila Michaels (Indiana University alum) and Aaron Albin (Kobe University), we found that 1) overlap scores from an identification task and 2) grouping rates and MDS distances derived from a free classification task were good predictors of the discriminability of different length contrasts for both Japanese listeners, who have phonemic length in their L1, and American English listeners, who do not.
+- In a study on Finnish length perception we carried out in collaboration with Lila Michaels (Indiana University alum) and Aaron Albin (previously at Kobe University), we found that 1) overlap scores from an identification task and 2) grouping rates and MDS distances derived from a free classification task were good predictors of the discriminability of different length contrasts for both Japanese listeners, who have phonemic length in their L1, and American English listeners, who do not.
 See our slides from New Sounds 2019 here.

 Documenting instructor input in the Spanish language classroom

-Given the importance of input in shaping learners' grammars and differences between typical native speech and speech in the classroom (as I've shown here), Sara Zahler at UAlbany and I are working to document instructor oral input across different levels of Spanish courses.
+Given the importance of input in shaping learners' grammars and differences between typical native speech and speech in the classroom (as I've shown here), Sara Zahler at NC State University and I are working to document instructor oral input across different levels of Spanish courses.
 We are currently collecting data with the hope of creating a publicly available corpus of Spanish instructor input in the future.
+We plan to apply for a Spencer Foundation grant to help with collecting more classroom recordings and interviews with instructors, as well as funding for transcribing and analyzing these data.
+Our presentation on trill variation in the classroom from CASPSLaP 2022 is available here.
+Email me for our accepted paper on this topic with Emily Kuder (Connecticut College).